kyma-project/kyma/docs/tracing/10-01-traces-troubleshooting.md

     > kubectl -n default label installation/kyma-installation action=install
     > ```

-## Change the value in the runtime
+## Define the value in the runtime

 If you have already installed Kyma and do not want to trigger any updates, edit the `istio-pilot` deployment to set the desired value for **PILOT_TRACE_SAMPLING**.
 For detailed instructions, see [this](https://istio.io/docs/tasks/observability/distributed-tracing/overview/#trace-sampling) document.